Sir, You Are Being Hunted: Gameplay

 The player hides from robots patrolling a town, watching them from afar using binoculars.

 In Sir, You Are Being Hunted, players have to survive from 'Hunters' (robots dressed as Victorian gentlemen) who are trying to track down and kill them, whilst attempting to escape from an island.
-Players are required to scavenge towns and villages for items such as food and weapons to help them survive whilst collecting parts of an exploded machine in order to escape the island.
+Players are required to scavenge towns and villages for items such as food and weapons to help them survive while collecting parts of an exploded machine in order to escape the island.
 If the robots find a part, they set up sentries around it to defend it from the player.
 The game's enemies utilise dogs and balloons in order to find the player.

 The island played on is procedurally generated, meaning that every playthrough will generate a different landscape.
 It is populated with villages, towns and other areas where the player can find essential supplies.

 Robots

-As of "The February update", nine AI robot models are in-game; the upper-class Hunter, middle-class Squire, lower-class Poacher, along with the Dogs, Scarecrows, Bog Monster, Balloons, Riders, mechanical-horse riding fox-hunters, and the Landowner, a huge, aristocratic robot.
+As of "The February update", nine AI robot models are in-game: upper-class Hunter, middle-class Squire, lower-class Poacher, along with the Dogs, Scarecrows, Bog Monster, Balloons, Riders, mechanical-horse riding fox-hunters, and the Landowner, a huge, aristocratic robot.